guillaumegenthial/sequence_tagging/README.md

 train_filename = "data/coNLL/eng/eng.train.iob"
 ```

-You also need to download GloVe vectors.
+You also need to download [GloVe vectors](https://nlp.stanford.edu/projects/glove/) and update the `glove_filename` entry in `config.py`

-## Usage
+## Getting started

+Make sure that you have downloaded GloVe vectors and produced your data files.

 First, build vocab from the data and extract trimmed glove vectors according to the config in `config.py`.